 The editors of THE RELIGIO-PHILOSOPHICAL JOURNAL do not hold themselves responsible for the sentiments expressed by correspondents.
-Belleving in freedom of thought and the right of expression for ourselves, we would not deny the same right to others.
+Believing in freedom of thought and the right of expression for ourselves, we would not deny the

-We only ask correspondents to base their thoughts upon principles that will be of benefit to the reader; to write clearly, pointedly, well.
+We only ask correspondents to base their thoughts upon principles that will be of benefit to the reader: to write clearly, pointedly, well.